rodrigopitanga/beta/docs/index.md

 # Introduction
-API server enables read and write access to the climbing database.
-For example, you can retrieve all climbing routes within a search radius.
+API server enables programmatic read and write access to the climbing database.
+For example, you can retrieve all climbing routes 30km around Dresden, Germany as follows:

 ```
 var api_key='xyz';